Emil Albrecht Photos

 Emil had three younger siblings, all brothers: Robert (1912-1985); William (1917-1994); and Werner (1920-2007).

 Emil was living in Nibley with his parents and three brothers when the 1930 U.S. Census was taken.
-After marrying Eveleen Rasmussen in 1940, they moved to Logan, where they lived at 264 East 1st North.
-It was to remain their home until Emil's death in 1988.
-He became a U.S. citizen in 1940, and was drafted into the U.S. Army during World War II, serving from 1942 to 1945.
-Eveleen died on December 9, 1972, at age 64.
+After marrying Eveleen Rasmussen in 1940, they moved to Logan, which was to remain their home until Emil's death in 1988.
+He became a U.S. citizen in 1940.
+He joined the U.S. Army during World War II, on June 22, 1942 at Fort Douglas, Utah, and was mustered out on November 20, 1945, also at Fort Douglas, which is near Salt Lake City.
+Eveleen Rasmussen Albrecht died on December 9, 1972, at age 64.

 Emil was drafted in June 1942 and was inducted into the U. S. Army at Fort Douglas, Utah, in July 1942.
 He served as a Draftsman assigned to the HQ (G-3) Section of the 71st Infantry Division when it was activated on July 15, 1943 at Camp Carson, Colorado.
 After being reorganized in 1944 at Fort Benning, Georgia, the 71st arrived in the European Theatre on January 26, 1945.
 They were part of the Rhineland and Central Europe campaigns.
 The 71st was assigned to occupation duty after VE day in May 1945.
 Emil departed his overseas station on November 6, 1945 and arrived back in the U. S. on November 13th, and was released from active duty on November 20th.
 He returned home to Utah in late November 1945.
 There are eight rolls of 35mm photographs showing railroading in the Columbus, Georgia, area (mostly Central of Georgia) while Emil was stationed at nearby Fort Benning during 1944.